arcana-network/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 ### Example: Deploy on Mainnet

 Register your app using the Arcana Developer Dashboard.
-By default, 'Testnet' configuration profile is created.
+By default, the 'Testnet' configuration profile is created.
 Make sure you create a 'Mainnet' profile and save the **App Address** assigned to your app for the 'Mainnet' configuration.
 It is displayed on the top right of the dashboard screen.

 To bring up your app on Arcana Mainnet, in your integration code, use the `Mainnet` **App Address** and specify the `network` parameter as 'mainnet' while instantiating the `AuthProvider` as shown below: